On the Relation of Characteristic Modes of Different Conducting Structures: Conclusion

 \section{Conclusion}

-A formalism that enables to use the CM of one structure to analyze the scattering of another structure is proposed.
+A formalism that enables to use the CMs of one structure to analyze the scattering of another structure is proposed.
 The characteristic fields of the first structure are thereby used as incident field to the second structure, which requires the use of a new method of moments type matrix that we call cross radiation matrix.
-With the help of this matrix, the scattering of the second structure is represented using a generally non-diagonal perturbation or scattering matrix in the CM of the first structure.
-In a similar manner, a mapping between the CM of both structures is established in the form of a transformation matrix.
+With the help of this matrix, the scattering of the second structure is represented using a generally non-diagonal perturbation or scattering matrix in the CMs of the first structure.
+In a similar manner, a mapping between the CMs of both structures is established in the form of a transformation matrix.

-Two examples demonstrate how this formalism can be used to describe different geometries in a common mathematical basis.
+\annotateChangesStart Three \annotateChangesEnd examples demonstrate how this formalism can be used to describe different geometries in a common mathematical basis.
 The results are computationally accurate and illustrate that the formalism can be used in various scenarios, e.g. in the far-field, in the near-field, with a grounded dielectric slab.
 This makes the formalism a good candidate for the use in computational methods investigating scattering with varying object geometries.
-Furthermore, in the second example, it is seen that the CM of a base structure can sometimes also be a more intuitive basis than the CM of the structure itself for the design task that should be accomplished.
+Furthermore, in the \annotateChangesStart third \annotateChangesEnd example, it is seen that the CMs of a base structure can sometimes also be a more intuitive basis than the CMs of the structure itself for the design task that should be accomplished.

 \appendices